 4) Change Channel from Auto (default setting for most routers) to 1, 6, 11, or 14

 You can boost your Wi-Fi to get coverage all around the house.

 Maybe you live in a larger home where your Wi-Fi can't reach every room.
-Maybe you're like me, and have an apartment with two floors that need coverage.
-Either way, there are some easy ways to make sure you get good Wi-Fi coverage all around the house without having to run new wires!
+Perhaps you're like me and have an apartment with two floors that need coverage.
+Either way, there are some easy ways to ensure you get good Wi-Fi coverage all around the house without running new wires!